Making the holiday season special for loved ones in long-term care facilities

 Through the window, the women talk about everyday things.
 Maldonado says it’s important for her to visit at least once a week especially around the holidays.

-“It means a lot; I mean I took her a gift I told her she’s going to open a present and she was thrilled and so once she gets that she’ll be happy she’ll have new clothes to put on.”
+“It means a lot; I mean I took her a gift.
+I told her she’s going to open a present and she was thrilled and so once she gets that she’ll be happy she’ll have new clothes to put on,” Maldonado said.

 “If you have a loved one that’s living in a facility and you can’t visit find ways to connect, you can decorate outside their window with a tree lights or decoration,” Goyer said.